joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>File Manager</summary>
 <p>Understand how to use FileManager and its role as the gateway to accessing the contents fo the file system.
-Know how to perfrom the following tasks using the FileManager:</p>
+Know how to perform the following tasks using the FileManager:</p>
 <ul>
 <li>Accessing user directories</li>
 <li>Location system directories, e.g the documents directory to save app data</li>